Little Mountain Sound Studios: History

 Little Mountain Sound Studios was started in 1972 as a 50/50 partnership between Western Broadcasting (CKNW radio) and Griffiths, Gibson Productions (GGP).

 Bob Brooks was hired to manage Little Mountain.
 Brooks was an independent producer working out of an office at CKWX after having left Homer Street Studios.
 In 1977, Western Broadcasting bought out GGP to become sole owner.
 In 1982, Western Broadcasting sold the studio to Bob Brooks.

 Bruce Fairbairn started recording at Little Mountain Sound Studios with Prism, a band in which he played trumpet.
 Fairbairn would go on to do the bulk of his work there as an independent producer.
 Bob Rock & Mike Fraser were house engineers at Little Mountain.
-They engineered many albums for Fairbairn before becoming a producers themselves.
+They engineered many albums for Fairbairn before becoming producers themselves.
 Brooks turned over the running of the studio to a manager in the late 1980s.
 Brooks then replaced the manager with Bruce Levens, who purchased Little Mountain after managing for six months.
 The studio was sold and closed in April 1993.